js-joda/js-joda/README.md

 ## Getting started

 The library is in a very early state, far away from productive.
-But your very welcome to play around with Joda.js and to give your feedback.
+But you are very welcome to play around with Joda.js and to give your feedback.
-Please check the tests and the Api Documentation for the current state of development.
+Please check the tests and the API Documentation for the current state of development.

 ### Node